bmullan-pivotal/mysql-exposer/README.md

 # mysql-exposer
 expose PCF / TAS hosted mysql database instances externally using tcp-routed service gateway (haproxy)

+Use a haproxy binary, PCF hosted binary-buildpack staged app and PCF's TCP-Router to expose MySQL database service-instances for consumption directly from outside the platform service network.

 1. Create a p.mysql DB instance in PCF

 2. Modify manifest of mysql-exposer to provide unique name for instance